steelx/enspire-ui-code-challenge/README.md

 We have simplified this challenge by scaffolding out the `directives`, `services` and `controllers`, as well as the needed CSS, you will need to complete this task.

-The directions below assume you are familiar with, and have used, `node` and `grunt` in your past development environments.
+The directions below assume you are familiar with, and have used, `node`, `grunt` and `bower` in your past development environments.

 ### 1. Getting Started